 few kilometers from Vidisha in central India (Willis, 2001; Dass and Willis, 2002).
 The imperial Guptas

-enlarged the site, an ancient hilly observatory going back at least to the 2
+enlarged the site, an ancient hilly observatory going back at least to the 2nd century BCE at which

 observations were facilitated by the geographical features of the hill, into a sacred landscape to draw